abhishekmamdapure/abhishekmamdapure.github.io/projects.md

 - This project is based on the concept of "sentence similarity", where summary is generated based on the rank of sentences from the input text given.
 - Project is then deployed on HEROKU using FLASK.
--  Check the project in action here : https://tldr-summary-api.herokuapp.com/
+-  Check the project in action here : [Click here](https://tldr-summary-api.herokuapp.com/)

 ---